tml-studios/telemetry-stream-deck-plugin/README.md

 ## Connecting to a Game
-1. Make shure to enable the Telemetry setting and restart the game.
+1. Make sure to enable the Telemetry setting and restart the game.
 2. In the StreamDeck software, buid your desired Layout and klick on one of the actions.
 3. Youll find two fields in the settings of each action: Target IP (default: 127.0.0.1) and Target Port (default: 37337).
 4. If the game and StreamDeck software are not running on the same Computer, you need to set the IP of the Computer running the Game as the Target IP.